ABOUT AHACO

 Chair, Bob Bitzenhofer - VP Planning & Development, Columbus Metro Housing Authority

-Treasurer, Amy Rosenthal - Vice President for Affordable Housing, National Church Residences
+Treasurer, Amy Rosenthal - VP for Affordable Housing, National Church Residences

-Gretchen West - Executive Director, Healthy Homes at Nationwide Childrens Hospital
+Director Gretchen West - Executive Director, Healthy Homes at Nationwide Children’s Hospital

 Carlie J. Boos, Esq. is the Executive Director of the Affordable Housing Alliance of Central Ohio.
 In her role, she provides leadership and strategic direction to members, stakeholders, and the local community to expand affordable housing resources.